Chivas: Mauricio Ymay 'attacks' the refereeing of Adonai Escobedo: 'It was a penalty against Marín'

 {{/main}}

-The referee, Adonai Escobedo González, did not call a foul nor was the play reviewed by the Video Assistant Referee (VAR) even though the action was to call a penalty in favor of Chivas.
+He referee, Adonai Escobedo Gonzálezdid not mark a foul nor did the play proceed to signal a penalty despite having the support of the Video Assistant Referee (VAR).

-As a result of that situation, Mazatlán FC equalized the score, 2-2, in the 100th minute.
-Days after the result, Mauricio Ymay attacked the refereeing of Adonai Escobedo for not calling a penalty on Ricardo Marín.
+Derived from that situation, Mazatlan FC tied the score, 2-2, in the 100th minute.
+Days after the result, Mauricio Ymay charged against him arbitration of Adonai Escobedo for not pointing out a penalty Ricardo Marin.

-“The referee's mistake, by Adonai Escobedo, a very clear penalty on (Ricardo) Marín, what's more, for me, that is more of a penalty than the one they did score on him in the first minutes,” he said on the 'Cronómetro' program.
+«The referee's error, of Adonai Escobedovery clear criminal (Ricardo) MarinWhat's more, for me, that one is more penal than the one they do mark against Chivas in the first minutes,” he said on the 'Cronómetro' program.

-“It seems incredible to me that Adonai did not see it on the field but much more incredible that the VAR did not detect that there was a very clear foul by (Jefferson) Intriago,” said Mauricio Ymay.
+«I find it incredible that I haven't seen it.
+Adonai on the field but much more incredible than in the VAR have not detected that there is a very clear lack of (Jefferson) Intriago“, he pointed Mauricio Ymay.

-The commentator even states that he is already waiting for the VAR audios because it is the controversial play of the day, but above all he wants to know why they did not score a penalty in favor of Chivas.
+The commentator even states that he is already waiting for the audios from the people of the VAR.with Adonai Escobedo for being the controversial play of matchday 7, but above all he wants to know why they did not score a penalty in favor of Chivas on Friday.

 Haven't you checked out Amazon?
 Look at THIS LINK their best products.